Thursday, July 29, 2010

-Nursing Care Plan – Brochial Asthma
+Nursing Care Plan – Bronchial Asthma

 bronchial asthma Bronchial asthma is a chronic inflammatory disease of the airways, associated with recurrent, reversible airway obstruction with intermittent episodes of wheezing and dyspnea.
 Bronchial hypersensitivity is caused by various stimuli, which innervate the vagus nerve and beta adrenergic receptor cells of the airways, leading to bronchial smooth muscle constriction, hypersecretion of mucus, and mucosal edema.